 - Abuse of alcohol or controlled substances

 “Supervision” is shorthand for post-graduate, directed experience in professional counseling under supervision in a work setting.
 However, Nevada titles post-graduate clinical counseling experience as an “internship”.
-Nevada requires aspiring CPCs to complete 3,000 hours of supervision.
+Nevada requires aspiring CPCs to complete 3,000 hours of supervised counseling contact hours.
 Of these hours, at least 1,500 must be in direct contact with clients and at least 100 must be under the direct supervision of an approved supervisor at a rate of at least one hour per week in the work setting.

-LCPC licenses in Nevada expire annually on January 1.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+CPC licenses in Nevada expire annually on January 1.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-Nevada LCPCs are required to complete 20 hours of CE during each one-year renewal period.
+Nevada CPCs are required to complete 20 hours of continuing education (CE) during each one-year renewal period.
 Of these hours, at least three must focus on ethics in the practice of clinical professional counseling.
 CE hours may be earned through instructing coursework related to clinical professional counseling, with each hour taught counting for two hours of CE.
-No more than 10 hours of CE may be obtained through distance education.
+Other ways to obtain continuing education credits include attending seminars, workshops or conferences.

 For Counselors Licensed in Other States

 The Nevada Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 Applicants from other states must provide proof of equivalency in board regulations and licensure requirements.
 A fingerprints and background process will also be required.